Higher-order models capture changes in controllability of temporal networks: Structural Controllability of temporal networks

-In general, the study of controllability based on the rank of the controllability matrix introduced in Eq.~\ref{eq:controllabilityMatrix} allows to incorporate \emph{weighted} links, where weights capture the \emph{strengths} of interactions between nodes.
+In general, the study of controllability based on the rank of the controllability matrix introduced in Eq.\ref{controllabilityMatrix} allows to incorporate \emph{weighted} links, where weights capture the \emph{strengths} of interactions between nodes.
 However, in many real world situations -- including the data sets studied in this manuscript -- the weights of links, or strengths of interactions, are unknown.
-Such situations have been addressed using the framework of \emph{structural controllability}~\cite{Lin1974}.
+In~\cite{Lin1974} this problem has been addressed based on the framework of \emph{structural controllability}.
 The key idea is to treat both the adjacency matrix $\mathbf{A}$ and the ``mapping'' matrix $\mathbf{B}$ as \emph{structural matrices} whose non-zero elements are treated as free parameters.
-We then call a system ``structurally controllable'' iff we the free parameters in these structural matrices $\mathbf{A}$ and $\mathbf{B}$ can be tuned such that the rank of $\mathbf{C}$ $N_b$ equals $N$.
+We then call a system ``structurally controllable'' iff we can tune the free parameters in the structural matrices $\mathbf{A}$ and $\mathbf{B}$ such that the rank $N_b$ of $\mathbf{C}$ equals $N$.
+In a recent work, \cite{Liu2011} developed analytical tools to address the controllablity of static networks, which allows to identify the minimum number of drivers based on the network structure of the system.

-In a recent work, it was shown that for static networks, structural controllability can be cast into a graph-theoretical problem, which builds on a generalization of \emph{graph matchings} to directed networks~\cite{Liu2011f}.
-Building on this idea, in the following we explain how the concept of structural controllability can be generalized to temporal networks.
-This generalization involves the following two steps: In a first step, we project the temporal network to a so-called \emph{time-unfolded network}, a static representation where time is ``unfolded'' into an additional topological dimension~\cite{Pfitzner2013}.
-In the second step, we can then study the structural controllability of a temporal network by solving a graph-theoretical problem on the static, time-unfolded network.

-For a given temporal network $G=(V,E^T)$, we define a time-unfolded representation as follows: For all nodes $v \in V$ and time stamps $t \in \left[1, \ldots, T \right]$ we create ``temporal copies'' $v_t$ of nodes as illustrated in Fig.~\ref{fig:timeunfolded}.
-Each of these ``temporal copies'' can be thought of as a representation of the state of node $v$ at time $t$ in the evolution of the temporal network.
-Moreover, for each time-stamped link $(v,w;t)$ we generate a directed \emph{interaction link} $(v_t, w_{t+1})$, which connects the temporal copy of $v$ at time $t$ with the temporal copy of $w$ at time $t+1$.
-This special construction encodes that -- due to the time-stamped link $(v,w;t)$ -- the state of node $v$ at time $t$ influences the state of node $w$ at time $t+1$.
-Since time is unidirectional, we obtain a \emph{directed acyclic graph} as shown in Fig.~\ref{fig:timeunfolded}.
-Moreover, this simple projection allows us to study \emph{time-respecting paths}~\cite{Pan2011a} as \emph{static} paths in a directed acyclic graph.